mduzoylum/mduzoylum/README.md

 ### About

 - ⚡ Project Development and Web Service writing with Laravel
-- ⚡ Experience in BackEnd; Laravel, Php, NodeJs, Golang
+- ⚡ Experience in BackEnd; Laravel, Php, NodeJs
 - ⚡ Experience in FrontEnd; Vue JS, HTML & CSS & JS
 - ⚡ Experience in Queue Structure ; RabbitMQ
 - ⚡ Experience in Cache Structure; Redis